Tom Starcevich: Post-war life

 From 1951, Tom and Joe Starcevich obtained and jointly worked a 4300 acre soldier settlement wheat and sheep farm at Carnamah.
 In 1981, Tom Starcevich moved back to Grass Patch, where he had bought a small farm.
-He died at Esperance, Western Australia, on 17 November 1989, aged 71.
+He died at Esperance, Western Australia, on 17 November 1989, aged 71, and was buried at the local cemetery with military honours.

 Memorials

 The track in Borneo on which Starcevich's celebrated action occurred was later renamed Victoria Cross Road.
 He is also commemorated by Starcevich Monument.

 Starcevich's VC is on display at the Army Museum of Western Australia, in Fremantle, Western Australia.
 A bronze statue of Starcevich was unveiled at Grass Patch in 1995.
 The Leslie Starcevich Ward at the former Repatriation General Hospital, Hollywood is named in his honour.